The Groundwork — Practical Work for Fathers

 that's your answer.

 You don't need to have it figured out.
 If something on this page sounded like the inside of your head, that's enough to start.
-Join the newsletter below and I'll let you know when the programme opens.
+See the full programme, or register your interest and I'll let you know when the next cohort opens.

 If you are experiencing a mental health crisis or need urgent clinical support, please contact your GP or call Samaritans on 116 123 (free, 24/7).
 For individual therapy, visit nnpsychology.co.uk.